DKNY: DKNY and other divisions

 Inspired by her daughter Gaby, Donna Karan founded DKNY in 1989 as a younger, more affordable diffusion line to run alongside her existing Donna Karan New York label.
 At the time of their introduction, DKNY clothes were meant for weekends and casual wear, and generally half the price of the regular Donna Karan collection.
 Many labels and brands have branched off of the original DKNY brand/label including DKNY Jeans, DKNY Active, DKNY Underwear, DKNY Juniors, DKNY Kids, DKNY Pure.
 DKNY Men, launched in 1992, consists of tailored suits, dress wear, formalwear, casual wear, sportswear, and shoes.
 In 2013, DKNY collaborated with Opening Ceremony to reissue select styles from the 1990s.

 The Donna Karan Beauty collection, which specializes in fragrances, was launched in 1992.
 In 2001, the Donna Karan Home collection, which includes traditional luxury bedding and accessories, and DKNY Home, which has more contemporary and fashion-forward bedding, were introduced.

 For its advertisement campaigns, DKNY has been working with several high-profile photographers, including Collier Schorr (2017) and Mikael Jansson (2025).
 Cara Delevingne was the face of DKNY for multiple seasons in the mid 2010s.
 Subsequent DKNY campaigns have featured Emily Ratajkowski (2017), Kaia Gerber (2024) and Hailey Bieber (2025).
+In 2025, Hailey Bieber was named the global ambassador of the brand.

 Stores

 Stores opened in London in 1997 and New York City in 1999.
 The DKNY headquarters is located at 550 Seventh Avenue in Manhattan, New York.
-There are currently seventy Donna Karan collection and DKNY stores globally, including twenty stores in China including Hong Kong and Shanghai, two stores in Canada including Vancouver, B.C. and Montreal, four in Dubai and also two stores in Doha.
-The fashion house also has stores in Denmark.
+There are currently seventy Donna Karan collection and DKNY stores globally, including twenty stores in China including Hong Kong and Shanghai, two stores in Canada, namely Vancouver, B.C. and Montreal, four in Dubai and also two stores in Doha.

 Since 2005, Donna Karan has offered online shopping of its DKNY and associated lines at the label's web site.
 Products range from DKNY and DKNY Jeans womenswear, accessories, underwear, shoes, baby clothing, the PURE collection to DKNY menswear.
 The latter was available up until the spring 2002 season.
 Since then, only the DKNY Jeans label, underwear, eyewear and watches have been offered online for men.